Brayelin Martínez: 2017

 With Unet Yamamay Busto Arsizio, Martínez won the silver medal in the 2016–17 CEV Cup, when her club lost to the Russian Dynamo Kazan in the finals.

 For the 2017/18 season, she moved to the Italian club Pomì Casalmaggiore.
 She served as Flag bearer for their national representation at the 2017 Bolivarian Games, winning the gold medal over Peru and Colombia.
 In 2019, playing with the Turkish club Aydın Büyükşehir Belediyespor, she settled with the silver medal at the 2018–19 CEV Challenge Cup, when they lost to Italian Saugella Team Monza.

 2023

-She won the 2022/23 Brazilian Superliga Championship with Dentil/Praia Clube when they defeated 3-0 to Gerdau/Minas.
-Later that month, Martínez won the South American Club Championship, when her club defeated 3-2 to fellow Brazilian club Gerdau Minas.
+She won the 2022/23 Brazilian Superliga Championship with Dentil/Praia Clube when they defeated 3–0 to Gerdau/Minas.
+Later that month, Martínez won the South American Club Championship, when her club defeated 3–2 to fellow Brazilian club Gerdau Minas.
 She was named Most Valuable Player and Best outside spiker.
 After this victory, she said goodbye to Minas, recalling the good times she spent with the clubs and satisfied with the work done in Uberlândia, also promising that Brazil with always be in her heart.
+With her national team, she won the Pan American Games gold medal and Best Spiker award.

+2024

+She was transferred to the Russian club Dinamo-Ak Bars for the 2023–2024 season, winning the Super League Championship and the Best Spiker award.

+2026

+Martínez helped her national team to win the gold medal at the 2026 Central American and Caribbean Games, the seventh consecutive for her home country.
+She was awarded tournament's Best Spiker.